Skip to main content

 2. Override toString to return a String that contains the contents of the data structure in the following format, starting from the first-in element as (elment1, element2, ..., elementN).
 Note that in case of a stack, this means top is printed last.

 3. Testing: Every class that you implement must have a corresponding Test file that contains JUnit tests.
 Be sure to test all methods and all exceptions as well.
 Note that it is not enough to have just one test case for each method; there are plenty of complex interactions between the methods that should be covered as well.
 (And yes, you need to test toString as well.)
 The name of test file should be Test<ClassName>.java.
+Your tests will be graded on code coverage.
+Code coverage measures the percentage of the source code executed when your test suite runs.
+In general, try to write tests which execute every line in your program.

 1. TwoStacksQueue